Lab 1: Getting Started With WebGL

 All OpenGL programs should respond to at least two events:

 There are other events you will frequently handle as well.
 If you place your program in a resizeable window it is very important to respond to size change events.
 If you don't, your rendered result will be distorted or incorrect when the window is resized.
-You may also wish to respond to mouse motions, clicks, key strokes, and HTML controls.
+You may also wish to respond to mouse motions, clicks, key strokes, timers, network communications and HTML controls.

 C. Your First WebGL Program